The Dickies: Musical style and themes

 Some artists eschew the term "pop punk", perhaps viewing it as implying less authenticity than the label "punk rock" (for example, Green Day's Billie Joe Armstrong: "I’ve always hated the phrase.
 I think it’s a contradiction in terms.
-Either you’re punk, or you’re not”).
-Leonard Phillips, however, has said he "has no problem" with the label being applied to the Dickies, rhetorically asking "can I help it if we are musical?"
+Either you’re punk, or you’re not.”).
+Phillips, however, has said he "has no problem" with the label being applied to the Dickies, rhetorically asking "can I help it if we are musical?"
 Stan Lee once said of the early period of the Dickies: "We were a pop band masquerading as a punk band."

 During the band's formative period, they viewed the already existing punk bands as being divided into two camps: serious political bands (such as the Sex Pistols and the Clash), and fun, entertaining bands (like the Damned and the Ramones).
 The Dickies made a deliberate choice to belong to the latter camp, albeit with a distinctive southern California vibe.
-Elaborating on their distinction from the angrier, angstier bands, some of whom had gritty upbringings, Stan Lee points out that at the Dawn of the Dickies career, he was living with his parents in the valley with a swimming pool, preoccupied with waterslides and tv shows, finding not much to complain about.
-Steven Hufsteter, an influential figure in the Dickies' formation and a sometimes "extra member" of the band, opines that "the Dickies never really thought of themselves as punks" at the outset, but instead saw the form "as an opportunity", particularly the "silly" variant of punk evident in Ramones music.
+Elaborating on their distinction from the angrier, angstier bands, some of whom had gritty upbringings, Lee points out that at the Dawn of the Dickies career, he was living with his parents in the San Fernando Valley with a swimming pool, preoccupied with waterslides and television shows, finding not much to complain about.
+Hufsteter, an influential figure in the Dickies' formation and a sometimes "extra member" of the band, opines that "the Dickies never really thought of themselves as punks" at the outset, but instead saw the form "as an opportunity", particularly the "silly" variant of punk evident in Ramones music.

 Many of the Dickies lyrics concern Southern California culture, rife with references and in-jokes; examples include songs like "Waterslide", "I'm A Chollo", "Manny, Moe, and Jack", Stukas Over Disneyland, and "(I'm Stuck in a Pagoda with) Tricia Toyota".
 Another theme is classic cartoons/children's TV, with songs like "Banana Splits (tra la la song)", "Gigantor", "Eep Opp Ork (Uh Uh)" (from the Jetsons), "Bowling with Bedrock Barney", and most recently, another Flintstones reference with "The Dreaded Pigasaurus".
-Leonard Phillips has said that these choices add up to a social commentary.
+Phillips has said that these choices add up to a social commentary.
 He saw some of his peers in LA punk coming from privileged backgrounds, but projecting UK working class-style angst.
 "We wanted to show all those bourgeois ‘punks’ what it really MEANT to come from the valley."